 “Re-vitalizing the pact of citizenship necessitates the rebuilding of state institutions on the foundation of the rule of law.
 The state’s chief obligation is to protect its citizens, all its citizens.
 Politics of inclusion in fractured societies are a condition for equal citizenship,” Dr. Mitri stated during this deliberation.

-The former US Ambassador to the United Nations and the former member of the US Congress, Dr. Mark D. Siljander, ascertained that the convergence and the commonalities between the Abrahamic faiths of Islam and Christianity could lead to equal and inclusive citizenship rights.
+The former US Ambassador to the United Nations and former US Republican Congressman, Dr. Mark D. Siljander, ascertained that the convergence and the commonalities between the Abrahamic faiths of Islam and Christianity could lead to equal and inclusive citizenship rights.
 Drawing on his long-time expertise as a diplomat and peacemaker, Dr. Siljander said:

 “The ensuing discoveries revealed new and vastly expanded common ground between Islam and Christianity and in practical terms how to love (treat) each other.
 This will most effectively work toward ‘equal citizenship.’”